Linear growth of quantum circuit complexity: Proof of the main theorem and lemmata

-In the remainder of this proof, we provide the missing link: We show that, for every Pauli string $P$, we can construct a causal slice that implements a Clifford unitary $C = C^{(L)} C^{(L-1)} \ldots C^{(1)}$ such that $C P C^{\dagger}=Z_t$.
-We drop subscripts because subscripts index slices and this prescription underlies all slices.
-By definition, each causal slice contains a qubit $t$ to which each other qubit $t'$ connects via gates in the slice.
+In the remainder of this proof, we provide the missing link: We show that, for every Pauli string $P$, we can construct a backwards-light-cone--containing block that implements a Clifford unitary $C = C^{(L)} C^{(L-1)} \ldots C^{(1)}$ such that $C P C^{\dagger}=Z_t$.
+We drop subscripts because subscripts index blocks and this prescription underlies all blocks.
+By definition, each block contains a qubit $t$ to which each other qubit $t'$ connects via gates in the block.
 The path from a given qubit $t'$ depends on $t'$, and multiple paths may connect a $t'$ to $t$.
 Also, one path may connect $t$ to multiple qubits.
 We choose an arbitrary complete set of paths (which connect all the other qubits to $t$) that satisfies the merging property described below.
 To introduce the merging property, we denote by $m$ the number of paths in the set.
 Let $p\in [1,m]$ index the paths.
 Path $p$ contacts the qubits in the order $i_{p,1} \mapsto i_{p,2} \mapsto \ldots \mapsto i_{p,l_p}=t$, reaching $l_p \in [1, \, L+1]$ qubits.
 We choose the paths such that they merge whenever they cross: If $i_{p,j}=i_{p',j'}$, then $i_{p,j+k}=i_{p',j'+k}$ for all $k \in \{1, 2, \ldots, l_p-j{=}l_{p'}-j' \}$.
 We choose for all the gates outside these paths to be identities.
 Next, we choose the nontrivial gates in terms of an arbitrary Pauli string.